Chao-Hung/PTT_Cyber_Manhunter/README.md

   Instead, the report would be a .txt file.

-  You could find the output example first!
+  You could find the output examples first!

   Thank you!